KleberVales/english-study/README.md

    - She loves to make fresh pasta from scratch every Sunday afternoon.
    - Don't worry about making mistakes—they are an essential part of learning.
    - The team will make a final decision regarding the project budget tomorrow.
+   - He always manages to make everyone laugh, even on a long day.

 ### 3.2 Have